 The Kaukauna Catholic School System (KCSS) was created on March 31, 1993, at a joint meeting of the Parish Councils of Holy Cross, St. Aloysius, and St. Mary Parishes.

-The Kaukauna Catholic School System proudly completed its 10th year of operation in June 2004.
-However, this year also saw the consolidation of the schools into two new schools.
+In 2004, the Kaukauna Catholic School System consolidated into two school buildings.
 The St. Aloysius Campus changed to preschool through grade 2 and Holy Cross Campus would house grades 3-8.
 The St. Mary site would be used for child care, development, and the business offices of KCSS.
-This meant that St. Francis of Hollandtown would merge with the KCSS system at all grade levels.
+St. Francis of Hollandtown also merged with the KCSS system at all grade levels in this year.

-Prior to the 2006 school year, another change moved the childcare program from St. Mary's to the St. Aloysius Campus.
+Before the beginning of the 2006-2007 school year, the childcare program moved from St. Mary's to the St. Aloysius Campus.

 In May 2014, the Kaukauna Catholic School System Board of Directors approved a recommendation that KCSS begin a transition to a Catholic Classical curriculum.
-A press conference with Bishop Ricken was held on Friday, May 16th at Holy Cross Campus to announce these changes.
-The rollout began with the 2014-15 school year with the main focus being increasing our faith through an emphasis on virtue and incorporating religion and faith into every subject.
-This is an exciting time for our school.
-We will be the first Catholic School in our Diocese to transition to a classical model.
-On July 1st, 2016, our name was officially changed to St. Ignatius Catholic School.
+A press conference with Bishop Ricken was held on Friday, May 16th at the Holy Cross Campus to announce these changes and begin the process as the first Catholic School in the Diocese of Green Bay to transition to a classical model.
+The rollout began with the 2014-15 school year.
+On July 1st, 2016, the school's name was officially changed to St. Ignatius Catholic School.

 In the fall of 2021, the school expanded to offer grades 9-12 with the addition of St. Ignatius Chesterton Academy, a Chesterton Schools Network.
 With the inclusion of the high school, it completes the three stages of the trivium, the hallmark of a classical education.